 This class will provide students with an overview of ethical and boundary considerations in addiction counseling.
-The
+The class will teach an ethical base for counseling, review ethical dilemmas, and teach various ethical decision-making

 AC104 Multicultural Counseling in Addiction

 This course will focus on the competency of multicultural and special population considerations in addiction counseling.
 This course will examine the student's own cultural development and assumptions in working with diverse populations, increase awareness of the role drugs and alcohol play in various cultures, and examine best practice methods of treatment incorporating gender and cultural issues.